Kadarkarairaj/Learning/Interview Questions/Dotnet Core.md

  - Transient objects are always different; a new instance is provided to every controller and every service.
  - Scoped objects are the same within a request, but different across different requests.
  - Singleton objects are the same for every object and every request.

+# Run vs Use Vs Map
+ - Run - Terminates chain.
+No other middleware method will run after this.
+Should be placed at the end of any pipeline.
+ - Use - Performs action before and after next delegate.
+ - MapWhen - Enables branching pipeline.
+Runs specified middleware if condition is met.
+ - Map - Similar to MapWhen.
+Runs middleware if path requested by user equals path provided in parameter.